microsoft/onnxjs/examples/browser/add/README.md

 - Match the results against the exptected values

 ## How to run
+1. Download model file `add.onnx` from [examples/models](https://github.com/Microsoft/onnxjs-demo/tree/data/data/examples/models) and put it in the current folder.

-1. Start an http server in this folder.
+2. Start an http server in this folder.
 You can install [`http-server`](https://github.com/indexzero/http-server) via
     ```
     npm install http-server -g
     ```